BartGrz/SpringAppNewCourse/README.md

 # Application example from course.

 ## Course is focused on servlet aspect of spirng framework.
-Application is not finished yet.

   ### Language :
    * #### Java 11
   ### Frameworks :